 Skip to main content

-Connections give Slack Agent access to external tools like issue trackers, documentation, observability dashboards, and custom APIs.
-You configure them once at the workspace level and assign them to the scopes that need them.
+Connections give CodeRabbit Agent for Slack access to external tools like issue trackers, documentation, observability dashboards, MCP servers and custom APIs.
+You configure them once at the workspace level and assign them to the that need them.
+All signed-in users can open the Connections page.
+Creating, editing, reconnecting, or deleting a connection requires either global admin access or assigned scope-admin access.

 How connections are organized